Annie-67/FitSage/README.md

 ## Overview

 FitSage is an AI-powered fitness companion that combines intelligent workout planning with mindful living.
-Built with the MERN stack and powered by Large Language Models (GPT-4/Claude), it provides personalized workout and nutrition plans, progress tracking, and real-time AI coaching.
+Built with the MERN stack and powered by Large Language Models (GEMINI) , it provides personalized workout and nutrition plans, progress tracking, and real-time AI coaching.

 ### Key Highlights
 - **AI-Powered**: Leverages GPT-4 or Claude for truly personalized fitness guidance